proplot-dev/proplot/docs/why.rst

 ProPlot also applies a new tight layout algorithm to figures *by default*.
 This algorithm is simpler and more accurate because:

 #.
 The new `~proplot.subplots.FlexibleGridSpec` class permits variable spacing between rows and columns.
 It turns out this is *critical* for putting :ref:`Colorbars and legends` on the outside of subplots.
 #.
 Figures are restricted to have only *one* `~proplot.subplots.FlexibleGridSpec` per figure.
-This is done by requiring users to draw all of their subplots at once with `~proplot.subplots.subplots`.
-This requirement *considerably* simplifies the algorithm (see :pr:`50` for details).
+This is done by requiring users to draw all of their subplots at once with `~proplot.subplots.subplots`, and it *considerably* simplifies the algorithm (see :pr:`50` for details).

 See :ref:`Figure tight layout` for details.